 I’m a Ph.D. student at the University of Toronto studying machine learning and artificial intelligence under the supervision of Richard Zemel.
 While here, I have also had the privilege to work with Geoffrey Hinton, Brendan Frey and Ruslan Salakhutdinov.
-Previously, I completed a masters degree at the University of British Columbia under the supervision of Nando de Freitas (now at Oxford).
+Previously, I completed a masters degree at the University of British Columbia under the supervision of Nando de Freitas (now at Oxford/Deepmind).
 Here’s my CV.

-I try to maintain a broad set of interests within machine learning, although I specialize in neural networks.
+I try to maintain a broad set of interests within machine learning, although I specialize in deep learning.
 Most recently, I have become interested in Bayesian optimization for automatically tuning the meta-parameters of neural networks (and other machine learning models).
 This approach has already had tremendous success on several benchmark datasets and often out-performs experts in tuning these models.
 I think this is a promising avenue for making deep learning more accessible, both within the machine learning community and beyond.

-In the past I’ve worked on graphical models, inference algorithms, Bayesian methods, time-series problems and unsupervised feature learning.
+In the past I’ve worked on graphical models, inference algorithms, Bayesian modelling, time-series problems and unsupervised feature learning.
 My main focus has been applying a probabilistic perspective to machine learning methods.
 This approach often provides a principled way to analyze existing techniques while serving as a launching point for interesting new extensions.